ArmyAntSEC/GGGT/MMMT_eng_raw.md

 You will finish act 1 by saying, after about 20 minutes, “I have decided to sell the Tiara”.

-Other characters will catch their breath and want to speak, but they may not.
+Other characters will probably catch their breath and want to speak, but they may not.
 Raise a fist above your head and say “Freeze.
 We now go in to act 2.
 We shall now, one by one, have a short monologue about what our characters feel.”

 Then do a monologue, no longer than 60 seconds about your own thoughts on the matter.
 Then nod to another player who can take over.
 When all have had their turn, raise your hand again and say “Act 3, conflict, starts now and continues for 20 minutes.”